Brandon Saine: Early life

 Saine also lettered in track at Piqua and currently holds the Ohio Division I record in the 100-meter dash, with a time of 10.38, which he set in 2006.
 He had four state track titles and a national championship in the 60-meter dash.

 College career

 Saine was compared to Reggie Bush while entering his Freshman year at Ohio State, due to his ability to be a jack of all trades, running, blocking and even spending time in the slot as a WR.
 Saine has been officially timed at 4.4 seconds in the forty yard dash, although he has been unofficially timed at 4.25 seconds.

-Statistics
+College statistics

 Professional career

 Saine was signed as an undrafted free agent by the Green Bay Packers on July 28, 2011.
 Saine was released by the Packers on April 24, 2013 after failing a physical.